Main content starts here, tab to start navigating

 June 23 — England vs Ghana: England Takeover

 England night brings a classic, rowdy pub feel — the sort of watch where every corner kick gets a proper reaction.
-We’ll dress the patio accordingly, cue up country-themed music before and after the match, and pour a short list of British-inspired serves (think gin-led favorites) alongside plenty of pints.
+We’ll dress the accordingly, cue up country-themed music before and after the match, and pour a short list of British-inspired serves (think gin-led favorites) alongside plenty of pints.

 And because this is a major matchup, we’re treating it like one: the atmosphere starts before kickoff and keeps going well after the final whistle with our signature live music energy.